 In addition to a harness or traditional collar, you should have a long lightweight lead (10+ feet is best) and lots of training treats!

-If you start off by taking a local scent work class you will likely be provided a scent sample so that you can practice at home.
-Once you are ready to invest in more supplies, check out K9 NW Source, they have a good selection of starter kits and other supplies.
+If you begin by taking a local scent work class you will likely be provided a scent sample so that you can practice at home.
+Once you are ready to invest in more supplies, check out K9 NW Source as they have a good selection of starter kits and other supplies.
 Typical supplies include essential oils, glass jars, cotton swabs, and tweezers.

 There are several organizations that offer scent work trials in the U.S., including AKC, USCSS, NACSW and CPE.
 Each organization has different types of searches and different rules.
 SWCBC is an AKC club, which means that we hold AKC trials.
-However, our members also compete in trials held by the other organizations, and sometimes our club offers workshops that include USCSS games.
+However, our members also compete in trials held by other organizations.
 You’ll find that a good number of scent work trials happen each year in central Florida.